Logo BET BETTER PRO TERMINAL

 What is NBA news for betting?

-NBA news for betting is any update that changes a team’s expected performance or a player’s role.
+NBA news for betting is any update that changes a team's expected performance or a player's role.
 The biggest drivers are injuries, minutes limits, starting lineups, rest, and trades.
-When those change, the market adjusts spreads, totals, and props, often within minutes.
+When those change, the market adjusts spreads, totals, and props — often within minutes.

-Fast answer: how do I use this page?
+How do I use this page?

 Scan the newest articles first, then open anything tagged with injury, lineup, or trade impact.
 Cross-check with Live Odds to see if the market already moved.